Hardmath123/hardmath123.github.io/content/xkcd-random.md

 The birthday "paradox" turns out to be important in cryptography, especially when looking for hash collisions.
-The number of hashes you need to generate before you hit a collision is similar to the number of people you need at a party before some pair shares a birthday--much smaller than what you would expect.
+The number of hashes you need to generate before you hit a collision is similar to the number of people you need at a party before some pair shares a birthday---much smaller than what you would expect.

 In terms of xkcd-surfing, this helps answer the question "how many times will I